yquake2/yquake2/doc/03_configuration.md

 Yamagi Quake II ships with 2 sound system:

 * The **OpenAL** sound system: This is the default and highly recommended.
-It provides full surround sound support and even HRTF.
-  But also the plain stereo playback is much better then in the original sound system.
+It provides full surround sound support and even HRTF for headphones.
+But also the plain stereo playback is much better than in the original sound system.
 The setup is done mostly through OpenAL, have a look at the documentation of your OpenAL library.
 * The **SDL** sound system: This is the classic sound system, providing an experience like the original client.
 Set `s_openal` to `0` and execute an `snd_restart` to activate it.
-The classic sound system may be problematic on modern systems like Windows 10 or Linux with Pulseaudio.
+The classic sound system may be somewhat problematic on modern systems like Windows 10 or Linux with Pulseaudio.

 ## Tuning for Precise Timings